-- Have peanut butter, bean dips, nuts, cottage cheese, or other cheese with snacks to add additional protein and calories.
+- Have nut butter, bean dips, nuts, cottage cheese, or other cheese as snacks to add additional protein and calories.

 Drinking enough fluids is important for people with COPD.
 Fluids help thin and clear out lung secretions.
 Fluids keep you hydrated and prevent constipation.
 Water may be the best fluid for your health, but fruit juices, decaffeinated coffee, and tea are also good choices.
 Milk provides needed nutrients.

-Your healthcare provider may put you on a fluidrestricted diet.
-Ask your healthcare provider or dietitian to help you plan what to eat and drink.
+Your health care provider may put you on a fluids-restricted diet.
+Ask your health care provider or dietitian to help you plan what to eat and drink.
 Fluid retention can be caused by medicines.
 It can also be caused by your COPD, and sometimes it is caused by eating too much salt.

 Too much salt in your diet can cause you to retain fluids.
 It can also increase your blood pressure and shortness of breath.